 He caught Sonya’s sideways glance toward his police uniform, unsurprised by her next question.

 “He is.”
 As they turned onto Main and walked toward the south shore, away from town, he added, “This will be his last year, though.
 Ed received some bad news from Doc.
 Not exactly life threatening at the moment, but it was enough that the Council approved his early retirement.
 He and Cora want to spend more time with their grandchildren.
 They’ll likely spend their winters as snowbirds since their daughter lives in Georgia.
 They’ll all come back here over the summers.”

 “Let Ed know if he or Cora need anything, I’ll be happy to help,” Sonya told him quietly.
-Then she glanced over.
+Then she glanced over again.
 “Abby has children?”

-Liam grinned quickly.
+Liam grinned.
 “A little girl and twin boys.
 I haven’t met the twins yet, but the girl, Mayelle, is adorable.
 She’s three, and as wild as any of us ever were.”